High cholesterol (hypercholesterolemia) is well-treated using naturopathic medicine.

 Increased blood pressure, and decreased blood (the vehicle for transport of oxygen and nutrients to our tissues) flow may lead to complications such as coronary artery disease, heart attack and stroke.

-High blood cholesterol does not have symptoms; it is detected using blood tests.
+High cholesterol does not have symptoms; it is detected using blood tests.

-Treatment of High Blood Cholesterol at Toronto Centre for Naturopathic Medicine
+Treatment of High Cholesterol at Toronto Centre for Naturopathic Medicine

 Naturopathic treatment of any chronic health concern must be recognized as a process that involves: